BMW 2 Series Coupe review

 There's no sense that the M240i is unruly or lacking in composure but there's almost always more power than you need, and the eight-speed automatic gearbox works smoothly behind the scenes.
 In Comfort mode, the suspension is composed and the new model's increased length and width helps it feel planted and stable.
 If there's a weakness, it's the steering, which feels rather vague and only gets heavier in Sport mode without being any more communicative.

-For the majority of drivers, the lower rungs of the 2 Series Coupe ladder will offer sufficient performance and both ‘lesser’ models come with rear-wheel drive and an automatic gearbox as standard.
+For the majority of drivers, the lower rungs of the 2 Series Coupe ladder will offer sufficient performance, with all ‘lesser’ models coming with rear-wheel drive and an automatic gearbox as standard.
 The petrol 220i is fitted with a 2.0-litre turbo, producing 181bhp, which is enough for a 0-62mph time of 7.5 seconds and a 146mph top speed.
-This sort of performance should make getting up to speed and cruising on the motorway feel perfectly relaxed.
+While this won’t provide the same ‘kick in the back’ feeling as the more-powerful M240i under acceleration, the base car still offers a decent amount of punch, which makes getting up to motorway speeds feel relaxed.

 Interior & comfort